tenet-ac-za/safire.ac.za-website/content/technical/saml2/coco/_index.md

 This statement must be on institional letterhead, and should be signed by your institution's Information Officer (as defined in the Protection of Personal Information Act) or other executive officer.

+A suitably redacted copy of this statement will be published as part of your entity's listing (see below for examples).

 #### Privacy Statement updates

 In order to attest to CoCo compliance, you may need to update your service's Privacy Statement.
 In particular, your Privacy Statement MUST: